Strauman/exercisebank/README.md

 - (`texpack.tex`) is the file that is built when making all these files into packaging
 - (`texpackvars.ini`) contains information that is used when "compiling" the package.
 ### `docs/`
 Docs are generated automatically.
-Just ignore it if you contribute.
 See `src/documentingExample.tex` for info on how to do documentation.